Andrew Loog Oldham: The Rolling Stones

-Loog Oldham and Eric Easton negotiated a recording contract which was very favourable to themselves.
+Oldham and Eric Easton negotiated a recording contract which was very favourable to themselves.
 Instead of having the Stones sign directly with Decca they set up a company, Impact Sound, which retained ownership of the group's master tapes, which were then leased to Decca — an idea learned from Phil Spector.
-Impact Sound received a 14% royalty from Decca but paid only 6% to the Stones, out of which Loog Oldham and Eric Easton received a 25% management fee.
+Impact Sound received a 14% royalty from Decca but paid only 6% to the Stones, out of which Oldham and Eric Easton received a 25% management fee.

-Loog Oldham produced all Rolling Stones recordings from 1963 until late 1967 despite having no previous experience as a producer.
+Oldham produced all Rolling Stones recordings from 1963 until late 1967 despite having no previous experience as a producer.
 According to the Rolling Stones' website, accounts regarding the value of his musical input to the Stones recordings vary "from negligible to absolute zero".
-Though lacking technical expertise in the studio, it is thought that Loog Oldham was good at seeing the "big picture" of the Rolling Stones' image and sound.
+Though lacking technical expertise in the studio, it is thought that Oldham was good at seeing the "big picture" of the Rolling Stones' image and sound.
 He discovered Marianne Faithfull at a party, giving her Jagger and Richards' "As Tears Go By" to record.
 He also developed other studio talent with his Andrew Oldham Orchestra, in which Rolling Stones as well as London session players (including Steve Marriott on harmonica) recorded pop covers and instrumentals.
-As his success increased, Loog Oldham thrived on a reputation as a garrulous, androgynous gangster who wore makeup and sunglasses and relied on his bodyguard Reg 'The Butcher' King to threaten rivals.
+As his success increased, Oldham thrived on a reputation as a garrulous, androgynous gangster who wore makeup and sunglasses and relied on his bodyguard Reg 'The Butcher' King to threaten rivals.

-Loog Oldham put an advert in the Melody Maker that praised The Righteous Brothers' version of "You've Lost That Lovin' Feelin'" in an effort to detract attention and sales from Cilla Black's competing version.
+Oldham put an advert in Melody Maker that praised the Righteous Brothers' version of "You've Lost That Lovin' Feelin'" in an effort to detract attention and sales from Cilla Black's competing version.

-In 1965, Loog Oldham hired Allen Klein as his business manager.
-On Loog Oldham's behalf Klein renegotiated the Rolling Stones' contract with Decca, excluding Loog Oldham's partner, Eric Easton.
-But over the next two years Loog Oldham's relations with the Stones were strained by his drug use and inattention to the group's needs.
-When Jagger and Richards were arrested for drug possession in 1967, instead of devising a strategy for their legal defence and public relations, Loog Oldham fled to the United States, leaving Klein to deal with the problem.
-Loog Oldham was forced to resign as manager of the Rolling Stones in late 1967 and sold his rights to the group's music to Allen Klein the following year.
+In 1965, Oldham hired Allen Klein as his business manager.
+On Oldham's behalf Klein renegotiated the Rolling Stones' contract with Decca, excluding Oldham's partner, Eric Easton.
+However, over the following two years Oldham's relations with the Stones were strained by his drug use and inattention to the group's needs.
+When Jagger and Richards were arrested for drug possession in 1967, instead of devising a strategy for their legal defence and public relations, Oldham fled to the United States, leaving Klein to deal with the problem.
+Oldham was forced to resign as manager of the Rolling Stones in late 1967, and sold his rights to the group's music to Allen Klein the following year.